 - Understanding brain injury

-- Learning about resources in your community
+- Learning about resources and effective professionals in your community

-- Finding encouragement and hope
+- Finding encouragement, hope, and emotional healing

-- Exploring common needs and strengths
+- Exploring common needs, strengths, and interests

-In-Person Adult Support Groups
+In-Person & Virtual Adult Support Groups

 - For all types of brain injury